adamsilver/maintainablecss.com-jekyll/_chapters/06-modules.md

 ### Don't reuse

-We may be tempted to reuse the basket HTML template and CSS because it bares some resemblance.
-It would be wise not to do this, otherwise we'll have to add:
+Don't be tempted to reuse the basket template and CSS just because it bares some resemblance.
+Otherwise we'll entangle two modules together meaning that we'll need:

-* display logic to manage the differences; and
+* display logic to manage the differences inside the template; and
-* CSS overrides to styles the two modules using one template.
+* CSS overrides to manage any styling differences.

 This intertwining of modules by definition is complex.
 This complexity is hard to maintain.